SBaravkar/MatrixMultiplication/README.md

 - Map value for 1st matrix is the('Matrix_Name', 'col_index', 'value at that position')
 - Map key for 2nd matrix is the ('generating values for i via loop', 'col_index')
 - Map value for 2nd matrix is the('Matrix_Name', 'row_index', 'value at that position')

+### Reduce Function
+- It multiplies the values at at each postion and then sums them.